 People celebrate New Year across world

-People pose for photos with New Year's lights installations in Ankara, Türkiye, Dec.
-30, 2023.
-(Mustafa Kaya/Handout via Xinhua)
+Fireworks are displayed during the New Year celebration in Manila, the Philippines, on Jan.
+1, 2024.
+(Xinhua/Rouelle Umali)

+Fireworks are displayed during the New Year celebration in Manila, the Philippines, on Jan.
+1, 2024.
+(Xinhua/Rouelle Umali)

-A girl poses for photos with New Year's lights installations in Ankara, Türkiye, Dec.
-30, 2023.
-(Mustafa Kaya/Handout via Xinhua)
+A woman poses for photos with a pair of New Year-themed glasses in Bhopal, India, Dec.

-People shop during New Year holiday at Pasar Gede traditional market in Surakarta, Central Java, Indonesia, on Dec.
 31, 2023.
-(Photo by Bram Selo/Xinhua)

-People shop during New Year holiday at Pasar Gede traditional market in Surakarta, Central Java, Indonesia, on Dec.
+(Str/Xinhua)

+A woman wearing a pair of New Year-themed glasses poses for photos in Bhopal, India, Dec.
 31, 2023.
-(Photo by Bram Selo/Xinhua)
+(Str/Xinhua)

+Fireworks are set off during New Year's Eve celebration at Garuda Wisnu Kencana Cultural Park in Bali, Indonesia, Dec.
+31, 2023.
+(Photo by Dicky Bisinglasi/Xinhua)

+People watch a drone show to celebrate the New Year of 2024 on General Sudirman Street in Jakarta, Indonesia, Jan.
+1, 2024.
+(Xinhua/Zulkarnain)

+A woman poses for a photo during the celebration of the New Year in Jakarta, Indonesia, Jan.
+1, 2024.
+(Xinhua/Veri Sanovri)

 Photos